ejfamanas/typescript-scaffolder/README.md

 # TypeScript Scaffolder
-Includes alpha features for REST API client generation
+Includes beta features for REST API client generation

 ![npm version](https://img.shields.io/npm/v/typescript-scaffolder)
-### Unit Test Coverage: 97.64%
+### Unit Test Coverage: 97.53%

 `typescript-scaffolder` is a utility that creates TypeScript interfaces, enums, and config accessors from structured inputs like JSON, .env files, or interface definitions.
 Ideal for API integrations that expose schema via JSON — just drop the file in and generate clean, typed code for full-stack use.
 You can also integrate this into CI pipelines or dev scripts to keep generated types in sync with your schemas.